 Your eyes didn’t fool you when you read the title.
 It’s not a meatless clickbait either.
 The bottom line is, you can find beautiful SI1 diamonds and I’m going to show you how!

 If you’ve read my post on how VS2 is the clarity grading win zone, you must be wondering why SI1 – another grade lower – can be just as good.
 Well, it’s true that VS2 is the sweet spot because it’s a safe bet.
 You don’t have to tread the waters of the SI range to find an eye clean diamond.

 But since we’re all about getting the biggest bang for the buck, you can still go a notch lower in the clarity grading.
 You just have to arm yourself with the shopping tips below.

 Sl1 – Slightly Included 1

-As its name suggests, SI1 diamonds have small inclusions that are easily seen under 10x zoom, but not noticeable with your bare eyes especially through a casual observer’s eyes.
+As the name suggests, SI1 diamonds have small inclusions that are easily seen under 10x zoom, but not noticeable with your bare eyes especially through a casual observer’s eyes.

 The flaws in this grade are readily visible to a gemologist when the diamond is assessed with a 10x loupe – the definitive tool for rating diamond clarity.
-This may sound strange, but a huge sum of diamonds in the market are actually SI and I gems.
-SI1 gems are priced way lower, but that doesn’t make them less beautiful – given that they're eye clean.
+This may sound strange, but a huge sum of diamonds in the market are actually SI and I stones.
+SI1 diamonds are priced way lower, but that doesn’t make them less beautiful – given that they’re eye clean.